Living at Adawehi

 Community gatherings are an integral part of Adawehi.
 We begin each month with a Pancake Breakfast where you can enjoy gluten-free pancakes and organic fruit and get to know your neighbors.
-We continue the month with Game Night, Movie Night, a Gourmet Dinner and a quarterly Community Dance.
+We continue the month with Game Night, Movie Night, and a Community Dinner.
 The focus of each event is to come together around a shared intent, such as Play for Game Night and Family for Movie Night.
 We do this to expand our experience of shared intents as we connect with each other.
 Community can also be experienced through our many wellness classes, as well as a weekly sacred meditation.
 Feel free to invite your friends and family to any Adawehi community gathering!

 We also gather two weekends per month for 1/2 day to care for the land, buildings, gardens and greenhouses of our 125-acre campus.
 This enables all of us to not only maintain the beauty and stewardship of the community we love, but also experience a bigger space of synergy as we all focus on a “heart-energy (intent) of the day” that will guide our tasks and interactions.